-In July 2021, we entered into a License Agreement (the "2021 License Agreement") with Nestlé.
+In July 2021, we entered into a License Agreement (the "2021 License Agreement") with NHSc Pharma Partners, which was succeeded in interest by NHSc Rx License GmbH (together with Société des Produits Nestlé S.A., their affiliates and their subsidiaries, "Nestlé").
 Pursuant to the 2021 License Agreement, we granted to Nestlé, under certain of our patent rights and know how, a co-exclusive, sublicensable (under certain circumstances) license to develop, commercialize and conduct medical affairs activities for (i) therapeutic products based on our microbiome technology (including our SER-109 product candidate) that are developed by us or on our behalf for the treatment of CDI and recurrent CDI, as well as any other indications pursued for the products upon mutual agreement of the parties (the "2021 Field"), in the United States and Canada (the "2021 Licensed Territory"), and (ii) our SER-109 product candidate and any improvements and modifications thereto developed pursuant to the terms of the 2021 License Agreement (the "2021 Collaboration Products") for any indications in the 2021 Licensed Territory.